Alokkumar-shgit/portfolio-website/README.md

-# portfolio-website
-Thought the portfolio website you can See my achivements and Many things
+This is my personal portfolio website built using HTML5, CSS, and JavaScript to showcase my coding skills, projects, and professional background as an aspiring software developer.